JetBrains/intellij-sdk-docs/topics/ui/controls/icon_button.md

 ## Sizes and placement

-Icons size is 16x16 px, icon selection is 22x22 px.
+Icons size is 16x16px, icon selection is 22x22px.

 For guidelines on the space between toolbar icon buttons see [Toolbar](toolbar.md).